 During our GEN In Conversation Series event in July, Constanza, Mama D, Gary and Merelyn in conversation shared their journeys and the transformative experiences which sculpted and informed the approaches they now take with food issues they engage with.
 Through the lenses of biocultural heritage, critical food advocacy, Community Centred Knowledge, local product commercialisation and Farmer Field Schools, our speakers weaved stories and experiences which sit at the intersections of justice, power and resilience.
 Rather than outlining the seemingly endless ills of industrialised agriculture, chemical farming, the dismantling of community food systems (the list goes on), Constanza, Mama D, Gary and Merelyn focused more on actions and solutions for the more beautiful world our hearts know is possible.

-Please see our Reading and resource list for resources suggested for participants by event speakers.
+Reading and resource list (recommended by event speakers)

 Constanza Monterrubio Solís

 Being a food lover and specialized in biodiversity conservation, I focus on seeds and food as the expression of biocultural heritage exploring how local foodways thrive in these turbulent times.
-Currently, I am a postdoctoral researcher at the Pontific University of Chile looking at the ways small-scale farmers, especially women, keep resilience of the food heritage through biocultural memory in La Araucania region of Chile.
+Currently, I am a postdoctoral researcher at the Pontifical University of Chile looking at the ways small-scale farmers, especially women, keep resilience of the food heritage through biocultural memory in La Araucania region of Chile.
 Conversations by the fire, walks through the forests collecting edibles, cultivating homegardens, sharing seeds, cooking and eating are the means through which I learn from the keepers of biocultural memory and share their struggle to keep it alive and vibrant.